'He'll Carry Bat and Pad to Gujarat Too But...': Assam CM Takes Jibe at Rahul Gandhi's Election 'Habit'

-Assam Chief Minister Himanta Biswa Sarma, who was taking part in BJP’s Gujarat political carpet-bombing, on Saturday took a jibe at Congress leader Rahul Gandhi over his political “habit".
-Taking a break from the Bharat Jodo Yatra, Rahul Gandhi might visit Gujarat on Monday and campaign for next month’s Assembly election.
-His visit may coincide with PM Modi, who spent much more time in his poll-bound home state.
+Assam Chief Minister Himanta Biswa Sarma, who was taking part in BJP’s Gujarat political carpet-bombing, on Saturday took a jibe at Congress leader Rahul Gandhi over his election “habit".
+Gandhi, who is leading the party’s Bharat Jodo Yatra from Kanyakumari to Kashmir, has so far not campaigned in Gujarat and Himachal Pradesh.
+Himachal Pradesh has already voted in the first phase (November 12), while Gujarat is scheduled to vote on December 1 and 5 in two phases.

 “Rahul Gandhi has a habit that I have been observing for days.
 If there is a cricket match in Guwahati, he will be in Gujarat.
-He will carry a bat and pad to Gujarat too, he will keep getting ready but won’t come to the field," said Assam CM Sarma over Rahul Gandhi not coming to Gujarat.
+He will carry a bat and pad to Gujarat too, he will keep getting ready but won’t come to the field," said Sarma over Gandhi not coming to poll-bound Gujarat.

-The two-phase Gujarat polls will be held on December 1 and 5.
-Votes, however, will be counted on December 8.

 Rahul Gandhi has a habit that I've been observing for days.
 If there's a cricket match in Guwahati, he'll be in Guj.
 He'll carry a bat & pad in Guj too, he'll keep getting ready but won't come to the field: Assam CM on Rahul Gandhi not coming to Gujarat for #GujaratElections2022 pic.twitter.com/I5CmkWBPsJ— ANI (@ANI) November 19, 2022